Senior – what we offer

-There will be a further two sessions at the same time and same place in January from 12-3pm aimed at teaching rookie skills.
-You’ll get to see whether you enjoy American Football, and we’ll get to assess your performance and suitability to join the team.
+You’ll get a further two free sessions at the same time and same place in January from 12-3pm aimed at teaching rookie skills.
+After your third free session you’ll need to set up a regular payment for subs and register with our league in order to continue with the team.

-Regular training sessions will be indoors at Hamilton Palace Sports Ground every Sunday from 12-3pm from the end of January to the end of March, plus Thursday evening sessions for film review from 7-9pm at the Bowls Hall at Hamilton Palace Sports Ground.
-Following camp at the end of March, Sunday practice will move outside on grass and we’ll swap over to an outdoor Thursday evening session.
+Regular training sessions will be indoors at Hamilton Palace Sports Ground every Sunday from 12-3pm from the end of January to the end of March.
+From April onwards Sunday practice will move outside on grass and we’ll add an outdoor Thursday evening session.

 What do we expect from you?